How do I work out if I have paid too much tax?

 If you do use the HMRC tool, you must read the guidance carefully first.
 This explains who can use the tax checker tool and what information to gather together.

-If you need more information on how to work out your tax, you may find our other guides helpful:
+If you need more information on how to work out your tax, you may find our other pages helpful: